 Platelet-rich fibrin (PRF) is an advanced approach to sinus surgery.
 It uses your own specially processed blood to encourage fast recovery and minimal recovery time.
 At Pacific Oral & Maxillofacial Surgery Center in Oakland and the Lower Pacific Heights in San Francisco, California, the expert surgeons perform procedures like sinus lift to restore lost bone.
-With a combination of PRF and hydraulic pressure, the team led by Brandon Kang, DDS, and Matt Chroust, DDS, MD, can help you get optimal results from your sinus surgery.
+With a combination of PRF and hydraulic pressure, the team led by Brandon Kang, DDS can help you get optimal results from your sinus surgery.
 Book your appointment online or by calling the office now.

 PRF is derived from your blood.
 By isolating your blood’s strongest healing cells and treating them in a specialized way, you get a powerful solution that plays a crucial role in minimally invasive sinus surgery.

 The PRF acts as a support for a bone graft, creating the ideal environment for its integration while boosting new bone cell growth and blood supply to your graft.

 Pacific Oral & Maxillofacial Surgery Center is dedicated to optimal patient outcomes and minimal downtime, making PRF an important part of minimally invasive sinus surgery.

 PRF is similar to platelet-rich plasma (PRP) but more effective.
 With both PRP and PRF, a centrifuge spins your blood sample into layers.
 With PRP, the centrifuge speed is higher.
 This moves the plasma and platelets to the top, and that product is then used in treatment.

 With PRF, the centrifuge spins at a lower speed, preventing the same sharp layering and avoiding cellular trauma.
 Some of your white blood cells and stem cells stay in the platelets this way, and that means a much higher overall platelet volume as well as more efficient healing.